-In the first phase (P1.01) of our project we have successfully established a model system that consists of two stably coexisting marine phytoplankton species, a diatom Chaetoceros affinis and a coccolithopore Emiliania huxleyi.
-The two species largely varied in their responses to increasing seawater $CO_2$ concentration, i.e. E. huxleyi suffered and C. affinis gained in response to $CO_2$ .
-To allow also for intraspecific selection in the long-term experiments each of the two species was introduced with nine genotypes that also varied in their response strengths to $CO_2$ (shown in Hattich et al. (2017)).
+In the first phase (P1.01) of our project, we have successfully established a model system that consists of two stably coexisting marine phytoplankton species, the diatom Chaetoceros affinis and the coccolithopore Emiliania huxleyi.
+The two species largely varied in their responses to increasing seawater CO_2 concentration, i.e. E. huxleyi suffered and C. affinis gained in response to CO_2 .
+To allow for intraspecific selection in the long-term experiments each of the two species was introduced with nine genotypes that also varied in their response strengths to CO_2 (shown in Hattich et al. (2017)).

-Using this model system, we were able to achieve three major milestones in understanding the consequences and relative importance of inter and intraspecific community changes and adaptation on shifting community properties, mean trait values and dynamics.
+Using this model system, we were able to achieve three major milestones in understanding the consequences and relative importance of inter- and intraspecific community changes and adaptation to shifting community properties, mean trait values and dynamics.

-First, we were able to establish a new experimental method to disentangle an quantify the relative importance of inter- and intraspecific community changes on community mean trait and property changes (Hattich et al. accepted article).
-In this article we moreover compared and validated the outcome of the new approach with existing, however, much more conceptual and data demanding approaches.
-By this we offer a valid and feasible method to the scientific community to quantify the different types of changes that take place on different levels of biological organisation for total community changes.
-By applying this decomposition method over longer-term selection, we showed that species compositional shifts largely drive community property and mean trait changes over 100 generations (160 d in Fig 1.) and that genotype sorting gains in importance with time (Hattich et al. in preparation) (Fig. 1).
+First, we were able to establish a new experimental method (the eco-evo assay) to disentangle and quantify the relative importance of inter- and intraspecific changes to community mean trait and property changes (Hattich et al. 2022).
+In this article, we moreover compared and validated the outcome of the new assay with existing, however, much more conceptual and data-demanding approaches.
+By this, we offer a valid and feasible method to the scientific community to quantify the different types of changes that take place on different levels of biological organisation for total community changes.
+By applying this decomposition method over a longer-term selection, we showed that community property and mean trait changes over 100 generations (160 d in Fig 1A and B) were largely driven by species compositional shifts, while genotype sorting gained in importance with time (Fig. 1C and D) (Hattich et al. 2023).